Author: Seren Charrington Hollins

 The Story of Cakes – it’s as much about memories as recipes

 By Seren Charrington Hollins Cakes are one of the most familiar and extraordinary objects of the Western world.
-There is nothing quite like cake – indeed no w...
+There is nothing quite like cake – indeed no wedding...
 Read more.

 Food and Drink